28th Amendment (Equal Rights)

 Filibuster: In the U.S. Senate, there is a long-standing tradition of the filibuster, where a bill / resolution can be prevented from coming to the floor for a vote indefinitely by a single Senator.
 It takes 60 Senators supporting legislation moving to the floor to overcome a filibuster.
 Note, 60 Senators do not have to support the legislation itself, just the legislation moving to the floor for a vote.

 Removal of the Filibuster: The U.S. Senate could remove the filibuster.
 The Brookings Institute has a good overview of that possibility (click here).
-However, we suggest advocates not count on this occurring, therefore VoteEquality will work to generate additional support from Republicans.
+However, we do not suggest anyone count on this.
+It is more likely that the Democrats will just make it harder to filibuster.
+Regardless, VoteEquality will work to generate additional support from Republicans.